ATI Radeon HD 2600 PRO AGP: specs and benchmarks

 We have no data on Radeon HD 2600 PRO AGP benchmark results.

-Of Radeon HD 2600 PRO AGP's architecture, market type and release date.
+Some basic facts about Radeon HD 2600 PRO AGP: architecture, market segment, release date etc.

 Radeon HD 2600 PRO AGP's general performance parameters such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
 These parameters indirectly speak of Radeon HD 2600 PRO AGP's performance, but for precise assessment you have to consider its benchmark and gaming test results.